Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Florida International Stats and Trends

-- Florida International has one win against the spread in four games this year.

-- The Panthers have covered the spread once this season when underdogs by 10.5 points or more (in two chances).
+- This season, the Panthers have one ATS win in two games as an underdog of 10.5 points or more.

-- Florida International's games this season have gone over the total in two out of three opportunities (66.7%).
+- Florida International's games this year have gone over the total in two out of three opportunities (66.7%).

-- When Florida International scores more than 21.5 points, it is 1-0 against the spread and 1-1 overall.
+- Florida International is 1-0 against the spread and 1-1 overall when the team scores more than 21.5 points.

-- When Florida International picks up over 390.8 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Florida International totals over 390.8 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Panthers have turned the ball over one more time (7 total) than the Owls have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.